Combodo/iTop/tests/php-unit-tests/README.md

+# PHP unitary tests
-# Where should I add my test?
+## Where should I add my test?

 - Covers an iTop PHP class or method?
   - Most likely in "unitary-tests".